ashwin-kn/Nashville-Housing-Data--Data-Cleaning/README.md

 Explanation:
 - This query uses a Common Table Expression (CTE) to assign row numbers based on certain columns' values.
 - Rows with duplicate values in specified columns ('ParcelID', 'PropertyAddress', 'SalePrice', 'SaleDate', 'LegalReference') are identified.
-- Using DELETE, duplicate rows are removed, keeping only one instance of each unique combination.
+- Using `DELETE`, duplicate rows are removed, keeping only one instance of each unique combination.

 ### 6. Delete Unused Columns<a name="delete-unused-columns"></a>
 ```sql